lucianoratamero/stream-tools/src/routes/(docs)/docs/+page.md

 if you have any questions, just open an issue and I'll answer it when I can :)

+## options

+all options for the pages are passed as search parameters. you don't really need to know what search parameters are - they are just options passed in the URL. but if you want to know more about them, you can read [this](https://en.wikipedia.org/wiki/Query_string).

+a good example of a search parameter is `?channel=luciano_ratamero`. this is a search parameter that tells the page to load the chat from the `luciano_ratamero` channel. if you needed to pass more options, you could do it like this: `?channel=luciano_ratamero&theme=pixel`, by adding a `&` character before each one of them.

 ## pages

 ### bokeh-experiments